DoTheEvo/veeam-prometheus-grafana/README.md

 ![pic_prometheus](https://i.imgur.com/YzNWZQb.png)

-Not much really to do once it runs.Checking values and delete them I guess.<br>
+Not much really to do once it runs.
+Checking values and delete them I guess.<br>
 You can access its web interface from LAN side with `<dockerhost>:9090`, or you can setup web access to it from the outside if you wish.
 Same process as with pushgateway or any other webserver accessible through caddy.

 [Official documentation on queries](https://prometheus.io/docs/prometheus/latest/querying/basics/)

-To query something just write plain metrics value, like `veeam_job_result`.
+To query something just write plain metrics name, like `veeam_job_result`.
 But in the table tab it shows you by default only the result from a recent time window.
 You can switch to what date you want query too apply, or switch to graph view and set range to few weeks.